KinChao/Biomedical-knowledge-graph/README.md

 Run the migrate file with the following code:

-python migrator.py -n x      x=number of threads used in cpu e.g.         python migrator.py -n 8
+python migrator.py -n x   ----  x=number of threads used in cpu e.g.         python migrator.py -n 8

 If the database already existed, use the following code instead:

-python migrator.py -n x -f TRUE      x=number of threads used in cpu
+python migrator.py -n x -f TRUE  --- x=number of threads used in cpu

+Query example:
 example query using typedb workbase:

 match